 All admissions must go through the interview process.
 Shortlisted applicants will be invited to attend an interview in person (for local applicants) or over internet video calls (for non-local applicants).

-No scholarship is available for non-local students for 2018/19 admissions.
-For local residents, two types of financial aid are available through the Government's Student Finance Office: (1) Continuing Education Fund and (2) Extended Non-means-Tested Loan Scheme (ENLS)
+No scholarship is available for non-local students for 2020 entry.
+For local residents, two types of financial aid are available through the Government's Student Finance Office: (1) Continuing Education Fund and (2) Extended Non-means-Tested Loan Scheme (ENLS).

 Some subjects in MDes scheme are included on the Continuing Education Fund (CEF) list of reimbursable courses for local residents.
 For further information on CEF or reimbursable courses list, please visit CEF official website.
 Extended Non-means Tested Loan Scheme (ENLS) offers interest-bearing loans to eligible students for covering tuition fees.
 For details of the scheme, please refer to the Government’s website.